leo0514/vpc-on-classic-network/using-lbaas.md

 ## Front-end listeners and back-end pools
 {: #front-end-listeners-and-back-end-pools}

-You may define up to ten (10) front-end listeners (application ports) and map them to respective back-end pools on the back-end application servers.
-The fully qualified domain name (FQDN) assigned to your load balancer service instance and the front-end listener ports are exposed to the public internet.
+You can define up to ten front-end listeners (application ports) and map them to respective back-end pools on the back-end application servers.
+The FQDN assigned to your load balancer service instance and the front-end listener ports are exposed to the public internet.
 Incoming user requests are received on these ports.

 The supported front-end listener protocols are:
 * HTTP